67% Funded

 Pygmy Hippo & Diana Monkey Exhibit

 Animals in wild places share similar habitats and home ranges.
 This is true for two threatened species in West Africa – pygmy hippopotamus and Diana monkeys.
 Both depend on forests close to rivers, streams and swamps for their homes.
-While Diana monkeys have a long and successful history at the Tulsa Zoo, pygmy hippos will be a brand new resident.
+While Diana monkeys have a long and successful history at the Tulsa Zoo, pygmy hippos will be a new resident.
 Mixing them in a new outdoor habitat will be unique to only a handful of zoos worldwide.
 Of the two types of hippopotamus – common river and pygmy – pygmy hippos are much smaller in size, weighing around a fifth of their enormous cousins’ weight.
 They are also seen in only a dozen facilities in North America.
-Their aquatic needs will be met with both indoor and outdoor pools and state-of-the-art water filtration to ensure a clear view every time.
+Their aquatic needs will be met with both indoor and outdoor pools and water filtration to ensure a clear view every time.
 The Diana monkeys will amble above their counterparts on branches, vines and trees.
-They will have a dedicated climate-controlled indoor exhibit to retreat to when temperatures drop, while remaining visible to our guests.
+They will have a dedicated, climate-controlled indoor exhibit to retreat to when temperatures drop, while remaining visible to our guests.

 African Painted Dogs